mawalo/docs/index.rst

 ..
-Siba Developer Document documentation master file, created by sphinx-quickstart on Tue Jul 15 11:37:21 2014.
+Mawalo GUide master file, created by sphinx-quickstart on Tue Jul 15 11:37:21 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.